umontreal-simul/latnetbuilder/README.md

 - a Python package which comprises:
   - a [Python interface](python-wrapper/README.md)
   - a Graphical User Interface based on the [Jupyter](https://jupyter.org) ecosystem
+- a Java interface encapsulated in the [Stochastic Simulation in Java (SSJ) software](https://github.com/umontreal-simul/ssj)

 There are four ways to get the software:
 - [downloading a binary release](#downloading-a-binary-release) (only available for Linux and Mac OS)